Joviar27/Terralysis-Android/README.md

   The help section provides additional assistance by offering contact information for users to seek support and assistance from the developers.
 - About App\
   The about app section provides information about Terralysis, including its purpose and app version.
+- Log out\
+The logout feature allows users to securely exit their account and restrict access to their saved data.
 ## Permission

 - Internet\